top of page

 Zhao Kuangyin and Zhao Guangyi’s only younger brother was banished and passed away in a remote place.

-Emperor Zhao Kuangyin’s oldest alive son was forced to commit suicide, and his queen and another son all passed away very young because of some unexplained sicknesses.
+Emperor Zhao Kuangyin’s oldest living son was forced to commit suicide, and his queen and another son all passed away very young because of some unexplained sicknesses.

 Unearthed Turtle Shaped Blue Glass Decoration of the Song Dynasty